nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------

-### Remove applicants by application status feature
+### Remove applicants feature

 #### Implementation

-The remove operation is facilitated by `RemoveCommand`.
-It extends `Command` and implements the `Command#execute` operation.
+The remove operation is facilitated by `RemoveCommandParser`. `RemoveCommandParser` parses the user input into an `ApplicationStatus` to compare with and remove, hence assisting the deletion of applicants from the applicant list in the `Model`.

+`RemoveCommand` extends `Command` and implements the `Command#execute` operation.

 Given below is an example usage scenario and how the remove operation is handled by TrackAScholar: